dinosaur-oatmeal/dinosaur-oatmeal/README.md

 ---

 ### **A Bit About Me**
-- 💻 Experienced in Python, Java, C, Elm, JavaScript, and SQL across Windows and Ubuntu environments
+- 🖥️ Focused on coding in Python and C across Windows and Ubuntu environments
 - 🤖 Leading Engagement Initiatives @ **OpenAI**
 - 🍎 Operating Systems **Teaching Assitant** at UT-Arlington
-- 📢 Outreach Officer for the **Association of Computing Machinery (ACM)**
+- 📢 Outreach Officer for the Association of Computing Machinery (ACM)
+- 💻 Experience Officer for HackUTA 7 (2025)
-- 🌱 Currently building an **educational platform** for algorithms and data structures
+- 🌱 Currently building an educational platform for algorithms and data structures
 - 📸 Fun fact: I love animal photography & have been published!

 ---